-I won’t cover the points capping of the IHG free night certificate since it’s already been widely covered.
+I won’t cover changes to to the IHG free night certificate since it’s been widely covered.

 The IHG Select Card had long been among the 3 cards that I think are worth the annual fees.
 Like most, I found the new cap on the annual certificate to be a major disappointment.
 I usually redeem the certificate with a paid stay at a IHG (typically Intercontinental) property.

 I will say this: IHG properties – particularly Holiday Inns and Holiday Inns Express – have been my hotel of choice growing up.
 While my hotel tastes have changed over the years and I’ve shifted a lot of my business to mid-tier Hilton/Marriott properties, I still have a soft spot for IHG.

 New IHG Cards